 Provisional admission of the candidates who fail to submit withdrawal certificate/ cancellation certificate within the stipulated date will be cancelled.

-FOLLOWING DOCUMENTS ARE REQUIRED AT THE TIME OF INTERACTIVE ORIENTATION COURSE:
+FOLLOWING DOCUMENTS ARE REQUIRED AT THE TIME OF ADMISSION:

 1. Admit Card of the admission test.